-The Orthopedic Surgery Residency Program at the Rowan University School of Osteopathic Medicine (RowanSOM) provides diverse training opportunities to its Residents across a five year program beginning with a linked orthopedic internship (OGME-IR).
-Approved for 25 positions, the Program divides its operative and clinical experiences between our base hospitals of Kennedy Health System, Cooper University Hospital, South Jersey Healthcare Systems, A.I.
-DuPont Hospital for Children and the Our Lady of Lourdes Medical Center of Burlington County.
-Through these hospitals our residents are exposed to multiple facets of orthopedics including musculoskeletal trauma, joint reconstruction and arthroplasty, hand surgery, arthroscopic surgery, sports medicine, spine surgery, foot and ankle surgery as well as pediatric orthopedics.
+The Orthopedic Surgery Residency Program at the Rowan University School of Osteopathic Medicine (RowanSOM) provides diverse training opportunities to its residents across a five year program beginning with a linked orthopedic internship (OGME-IR).
+Approved for 25 positions, the Program divides its operative and clinical experiences between our parent hospital, Kennedy Health System, and additional facilities to include Cooper University Hospital, A.I.
+DuPont Hospital for Children and Our Lady of Lourdes Medical Center of Burlington County.
+Residents are exposed to multiple facets of orthopedic surgery, to include musculoskeletal trauma; joint reconstruction and arthroplasty; hand surgery; shoulder and elbow surgery; spine; foot and ankle;, orthopedic oncology and pediatric orthopedics.
 The rotations not only provide abundant exposure to both the outpatient and operative treatment of the patient with musculoskeletal issues, but also allow close contact with both academic and community orthopedic surgeons.

-The academic program at the RowanSOM Orthopedic Surgery Residency Program is a module-based format with orthopedic topics covered over a repeating curriculum.
-Learning is facilitated through guest lectures, text review, journal clubs, multimedia presentations, directed OITE review and individual research projects.
+The academic program at the RowanSOM Orthopedic Surgery Residency Program is a sub-specialty based format with orthopedic topics covered over a curriculum spanning 2 years.
+Learning is facilitated through guest lectures, text review, journal clubs, directed OITE review and weekly Grand Rounds in cooperation with the Rothman Institute at Thomas Jefferson University Hospital.
 Weekly conferences are mandatory for all residents and often attended by interested students, interns and attending surgeons.
-Conferences are presented in the University Doctor's Pavilion, weekly on Wednesdays at RowanSOM, Stratford.
+Conferences occur at the Rothman Institute in Marlton, NJ every Monday evening.

-Residents are required to attend specific educational courses during their training years which include Functional Anatomy, Orthopedic Pathology, Basic AO Fracture Course, American Osteopathic Academy of Orthopedics mid-year or annual meeting and the American Academy of Osteopathic annual meeting.
+Residents are required to attend specific educational courses during their training years to include Functional Anatomy, Orthopedic Pathology, Basic AO Fracture Course, American Osteopathic Academy of Orthopedics mid-year or annual meeting and the American Academy of Orthopaedic Surgeons annual meeting.
 Other courses or conferences of interest can be attended upon approval of the Program Director.